Leystryku/Leystryku/README.md

 - ⚡️ Degree in Computer Science
 - 📊 I have been programming for over a decade
 - 💻 Started getting into computers at the age of 4
-- 👨‍💻 I enjoy developing software, reverse engineering binaries & processes, security research, tinkering with embedded systems and more IT related fun things e.g. [some security research involving Steam](https://www.reddit.com/r/Steam/s/8zY20thn2f)
+- 👨‍💻 I enjoy developing software, reverse engineering binaries & processes, security research, tinkering with embedded systems and more IT related fun things e.g. [some security research involving the huge platform Steam](https://www.reddit.com/r/Steam/s/8zY20thn2f)

 ### Programming Languages